Delta threatened to call police and remove me from a flight. Am I owed anything?

 For domestic flights, here’s what an airline owes you under federal regulations:

 These rules rarely come into play because airlines do everything they can to avoid a denied boarding situation.
-In the last three months of 2022 (the last month for which numbers are available), domestic airlines denied boarding to only 3 passengers per 100,000 — a total of 5,984 passengers.
+For the fourth quarter of 2024, the last month for which figures are available, U.S. airlines posted an involuntary denied boarding rate of 0.25 per 10,000 passengers.
+That’s higher than the rate of 0.20 in the fourth quarter of 2023, but still rare.

 But you can probably already see where this is going.